geopanag/awesome-influence-maximization-papers/readme.md

 - **Influence maximization in near-linear time: A martingale approach**
   - Tang, Youze and Shi, Yanchen and Xiao, Xiaokui
   - SIGMOD 2015
+  f

-- **IOn the upper bounds of spread for greedy algorithms in social network influence maximization**
+- **On the upper bounds of spread for greedy algorithms in social network influence maximization**
   - Zhou, Chuan and Zhang, Peng and Zang, Wenyu and Guo, Li
   - TKDE 2015[[Paper]](https://www.researchgate.net/publication/277649229_On_the_Upper_Bounds_of_Spread_for_Greedy_Algorithms_in_Social_Network_Influence_Maximization)